-Machine learning and artificial intelligence play a key role in today’s finance industry.
-Let’s examine some of the recent machine learning applications in finance.
+Machine learning and AI play a key role in today’s finance industry.
+Let’s examine some of the recent ML applications in finance.

-We start our list of machine learning use cases with something that’s crucial for every investor.
+We start our list with use cases of machine learning in finance.
 Currently, investment companies are working on machine learning applications, which can serve as an assistant to every investor.
 Betterment is such an online investment company.
 They have devised robo-advisors to provide financial advice or portfolio management services.
 Everything happens without human assistance!
 Betterment’s robot invests and manages individual, IRA, and ROTH IRA accounts for their users.

-Another example derives from SoFi.
+Another example of machine learning and AI in finance derives from SoFi.
 SoFi originally started as a lending company, primarily for student loans, but has expanded to other finance fields, to name just mortgage financing and personal loans.
-Their robo-advisor is called SoFi Wealth (currently also Automated Investing).
-SoFi Wealth invests and manages customers’ money in ETFs, helps individuals invest for retirement in instruments such as traditional deductible IRA accounts, simplified employee pensions, and ROTH IRAs.
+Moreover, SoFi invests and manages customers’ money in ETFs, helps individuals invest for retirement in instruments such as traditional deductible IRA accounts, simplified employee pensions, and ROTH IRAs.

-This is another vital example of artificial intelligence in finance.
+This is another vital example of AI and ML in finance.
 In Machine Learning, issues like fraud detection are usually framed as classification problems.
-As you probably know from one of our recent articles, classification is a method that estimates the probability of an occurrence of a given event based on one or more inputs.
-In the finance sector, it involves creating models that have enough compute power to correctly classify transactions as either legit or fraudulent, based on transaction details such as amount, merchant, location, time and others.
+In the finance sector, it involves creating models that have enough computer power to correctly classify transactions as either legit or fraudulent, based on transaction details such as amount, merchant, location, time and others.